Using traditional and unexpected materials in their drawing and drawing based-practices, the artists of The Drawing Room

 explore issues of representation, community, and portraiture, while expanding the boundaries of medium and genre.
 Often depicting subjects whose narratives and histories are frequently overlooked, these large-scale renderings elevate both subject and theme, leading viewers to engage more deeply in the works before them.
 The exhibition’s title alludes to the artists’ approach to image making, the transformative effect of the displayed works on the exhibition space of the Artport Gallery, and the way in which drawing rooms have historically functioned as spaces in which individuals gathered to convene and converse.

-The Drawing Room continues the valuable dialogues started in Out the Window; artworks from Ware will be featured alongside work from Nathaniel Donnett, Shelley Niro, and Robert Pruitt.
-The tandem showcase, PROPS, of assemblage sculptures by Lesley Loksi Chan addresses themes of self-representation and issues of privacy.
-Together, the artworks create a visual conversation surrounding resilience, resistance, and belonging.
+the tandem showcase of assemblage sculptures by Lesley Loksi Chan, addresses themes of self-representation and issues of privacy, while offering a different approach to the genre of portraiture.
+Together, the artworks in the separate installations create a visual conversation surrounding resilience, resistance, and belonging.